Anandhu-Sudha/Pick-and-place-robot/README.md

 # Pick-and-place-robot
-A Pick and Place robot i couldn't finish
+A Pick and Place robot i couldn't finish.

 #throwback-march-2024